Top Attractions in Lisbon: 2025 Travel Guide

 Rising like a stone sail from the riverbank, this monument honors Portugal’s Age of Discovery.
 Bold, sculptural, and quietly complex, it invites reflection on ambition, movement, and legacy.

-Soverra Reflection: It’s not just about where you go—it’s why you go.
+Soverra Insight: It’s not just about where you go—it’s why you go.

 6. MAAT (Museum of Art, Architecture and Technology)